sydneyblom/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.
+It provides convenience helpers. - a lot fo the helpers are extension methods that are added to the request and response object ex.
+Response.status()

+It can be broken up into routers - which allows us to be able to break the application into smaller parts.
+It allows us to have a router to server different parts of our application
-- [ ] Describe Middleware?
+- [X] Describe Middleware?
+-A function can take in a request (req) and before it outputs a response, (res) you can have middleware functions that will run before you put out the response.
+Middleware can execute any code, make changes to the request and response object, end request response cycle and call the next function in middleware.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+-Are objects with a type, associated data and has relationships to other resources and methods.
+Rest APIs are resource based interfaces -this is a key concept as you want to plan out and just send the information the application/client may need.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+200 response.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?
+-Kind of like React you can break components down into their own instances and import those paths.
+This allows you to reuse/invoke the components and their functionality where they are needed.

 ## Project Setup